Plans resubmitted to convert old Crewe takeaway into new shop and apartments

 It is proposed there will be two convenience store parking spaces to the rear, adjacent to bin storage and a yard.

-The last date for submitting comments on the application is Friday 1 August, with a target decision date of Friday 28 August.
+The last date for submitting comments is now Friday 19 December, with a target decision date of Friday 2 January.

 Free from clickbait, pop-up ads and unwanted surveys, Crewe Nub News is a quality online newspaper for our town.